 The concentration of cadmium in the fish heart ranged from not detected (ND) to 0.001 ppm.
 Only the heart of C. gariepinus (0.001 ppm) contained the metal, and even then, the concentration was below the legal limit of 0.05 ppm.
 This suggests that the fish heart was not cadmium-contaminated.
-Cd, however, may still be extremely harmful at low concentrations, leading to kidney damage and occasionally arthritis (Maurya and Malik 2016; Jarup, 2003).
+Cd, however, may still be extremely harmful at low concentrations, leading to kidney damage and occasionally arthritis (85, 48).
 The heart of T. zillii had the highest mean copper concentration (0.257 ppm), while C. gariepinus had the lowest mean copper concentration (0.086 ppm), both of which are within the range of 3.0 ppm.
-However, when the four mean concentrations were compared, significant differences (p<<< 0.05) were found between O. niloticus and H. odoe; neither C. gariepinus nor P. obscura showed any significant statistical differences (p > 0.05).
+However, when the four mean concentrations were compared, significant differences (p< 0.05) were found between O. niloticus and O0.05 neither O0.05 obscura showed any significant statistical differences (p< 0.05).

-All the fish species analyzed, except for $H.\ odoe$, had arsenic (As) found in their hearts.
+All the fish species analyzed, except for H. odoe, had arsenic (As) found in their hearts.
 Arsenic may cause skin cancer in people if consumed in fish or water over an extended time (Jarup, 2003).
 Also, the concentrations of Fe, Mn, and Zn in the fish heart were lower than allowed.
 These metals are critical trace elements for fish survival, and iron is a crucial component of hemoglobin, which carries oxygen throughout the body.
 The distribution of the hepatic organ may be impacted by a high Zn concentration in any fish organ.
 The heart's order of heavy metal content is Fe > Zn > Mn > Cu > As > Pb > Cr > Cd.
-The results of Maurya and Malik (2018) and Jezierska and Witeska (2006) are comparable to those of this sequence.
+The results of Maurya and Malik (85) and Jezierska and Witeska (50) are comparable to those of this sequence.
 The tendency suggests that these necessary trace metals are present in the environment and that it is impossible to completely rule out their functions.

 The permitted limits were met by the mean concentrations of Fe in the livers of C. gariepinus, T. zillii, H. odoe, and P. obscura, which ranged from 0.001 to 0.365 ppm, 0.001 to 0.622 ppm, and 0.001 to 0.543 ppm, respectively.
-Iron is a crucial element that fish require for the synthesis of blood (Ali and Khan, 2019).
+Iron is a crucial element that fish require for the synthesis of blood (10).
 Cadmium was only found in H. odoe and ranged from ND to 0.001 ppm.
 Copper concentrations ranged from 0.155 to 0.299 ppm on average, additionally, these amounts were under the 5 ppm statutory limit.

 In addition, the concentrations of Pb, As, Mn, and Zn varied from ND to 0.029 ppm, 0.001 to 0.002 ppm, 0.198 to 512 ppm, and 0.269 to 519 ppm, respectively.
 However, it should be noted that all of these metals were within acceptable bounds.
 Because they are below the established regulatory limits, show that the fish livers were not polluted with the heavy metals.
-The distribution pattern in the fish liver is Fe > Zn > Mn > Cu > As > Cr > Pb > Cd, which is consistent with findings in fish hearts and Maurya and Malik investigations (2018).
+The distribution pattern in the fish liver is Fe > Zn > Mn > Cu > As > Cr > Pb > Cd, which is consistent with findings in fish hearts and Maurya and Malik investigations (85).
 Cr levels in the gills were found to be between 0.001 and 0.029 ppm.
-This average value is below the regulatory threshold, but when the mean concentrations of C. gariepinus and T. zillii were compared, a significant difference (p< 0.05) was found.
-The same concentration of 0.002 ppm of cadmium was found in T. zillii and P. obscura but not in C. gariepinus or H. odoe.
+This average value is below the regulatory threshold, but when the mean concentrations of C. C0.050 was found.
+The same concentration of 0.002 ppm of cadmium was found in C0.050 was found in C0.050 was found.
 These concentrations were below the allowable threshold.